1953 Show trial of the Kraków Curia: Stalinist repression of Catholicism

-The "war against religion", in which in the single year of 1950, a total of 123 Roman Catholic priests were thrown in jail, became the responsibility of the Ministry of Public Security of Poland and its 5th Department created in July 1946 specifically for that purpose.
-Since the late 1940s, it was headed by interrogator Julia Brystiger, who personally directed the operation to arrest and detain the Primate of Poland, Cardinal Stefan Wyszyński.
+The "war against religion" was the responsibility of the Ministry of Public Security of Poland and its 5th Department created in July 1946 specifically for that purpose.
+In 1950, a total of 123 Roman Catholic priests had been thrown in jail, Since the late 1940s, it had been headed by interrogator Julia Brystiger, who personally directed the operation to arrest and detain the Primate of Poland, Cardinal Stefan Wyszyński.
 The department specialized in the persecution and torture of Polish religious personalities.
-Brystygier, born to a Jewish family in Stryj (now Ukraine), dedicated herself to an ideological struggle against all forms of religion.
+Brystygier dedicated herself to an ideological struggle against all forms of religion.
 Nicknamed Bloody Luna by the victims of her torture techniques, Brystygier was also responsible for the arrest of 2,000 Jehovah's Witnesses for their religious beliefs.

 The trial was a key element in the subsequent wave of repressions against the Church.
-First, on 9 February 1953, the communist government issued The decree on appointments of clergy to church positions, assuming total control over the way in which positions in the Church were filled.
+First, on 9 February 1953, the Communist government issued The decree on appointments of clergy to church positions, assuming total control over the way in which positions in the Church were filled.
 A month later, on 8 March, the authorities stopped publication of the Catholic weekly Tygodnik Powszechny in reprisal for its alleged refusal to include a eulogy commemorating the death of Joseph Stalin.
-The magazine was taken over—until October 1956—by a pro-government secular group, PAX Association.

-On 14 September, the communist apparatus launched a separate show trial of Bishop Czesław Kaczmarek, coupled with a series of the side trials of various "informants" sentenced to an average of 12–15 years.
+The magazine was taken over—until October 1956—by a pro-government catholic group, the PAX Association.
+On 14 September, the government apparatus launched a separate show trial of Bishop Czesław Kaczmarek, coupled with a series of the side trials of various "informants" sentenced to an average of 12–15 years.
 Kaczmarek, tortured in custody before being forced to sign a confession and admit his guilt, was sentenced to 12 years in prison on 22 September.
 On 25 September, Cardinal Stefan Wyszyński was arrested.
 Three days later, on 28 September, a Catholic Bishops' Conference issued an official condemnation of sabotage against the state.
 In parallel, the Office of the Council of Ministers (Urząd Rady Ministrów) organized its own ceremony on 17 December, welcoming the government-approved Bishops, Diocesan administrators (Vicar capitulars), and Suffragans.